jack-debug/CBat/README.md

 # CBat
-A C# library that runs batch code and files inside C#.
+A C# library that runs batch files and Windows shell commands inside C#.
 ## How to install
 1. Download the latest .dll from the releases page